FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/parallel/dag.md

 ![](../../../images/parallel/execution.png)

-1. Main thread will intialize a same size thread group according to hardware coreness.
+1. Main thread will initialize a same size thread group according to hardware coreness.
 If it fails to get hardware coreness, then other threads will not be created;
 2. When DAG is still in execution, thread waits in loop to pop out 0 out-in degree transaction。 If it works, the transaction will be executed and the in-degree of its later dependent task minus 1.
 If transaction in-degree is minus to 0, it will be added to topLevel; if fails, then it means that DAG has finished execution and thread has been logged out.